 See Related: Is Parchment Paper Compostable?

 What is wax paper made of?

 Wax paper is made from a combination of paraffin and mineral wax.
 The paper is treated with these substances thru wax coating to give it the glossy, colorful appearance that has been associated with food since at least the early 1900s.

 How is wax paper made?

-Wax paper begins as regular white paper and is first treated with a mixture of paraffin wax and mineral wax.
-The mixture is heated up and then the coated paper is run over rollers to spread out the wax which cools it down.
+The wax paper begins as regular white paper and is first treated with paraffin wax and mineral wax.
+The mixture is heated up, and then the coated paper is run over rollers to spread out the wax, which cools it down.
 Chemical treatment on top of this gives wax paper some glossy shine as well as resistance against water and oil.

-These small containers were ideal for tea, coffee, chocolate milk, and other beverages that would be served on the go.
+These small containers were ideal for tea, coffee, chocolate milk, and other beverages served on the go.
 Wax paper cups were used until the late 1930s when plastic-lined paper cups became more popular.

 See Related: Best Compost Bags

 Although wax paper can be recycled, this is not a good enough reason to keep using the product.
 Wax paper requires a large amount of energy and petroleum products to produce, so it’s environmentally beneficial to switch from wax paper to less harmful alternatives.

 While wax paper can be recycled, it may not end up in a facility that recycles it.
 While milk jugs and soda bottles are typically reused to make new products, waxed paper is more likely sent to a landfill where it will sit for hundreds of years before decomposing.